Arjun-G-Ravi/AI-Notes/01_Machine Learning/01_Supervised Algorithms/00_Types of supervised algorithms.md

 Supervised algorithms are a type of machine learning algorithm that learn from labeled training data to make predictions or decisions.
 They are of two types - Regression and Classification.

 ## a.
 Regression
 Regression algorithms are used when the target variable we want to predict is continuous.
+A commmon loss function is sqared error loss.

 ## b.
 Classification
 Classification algorithms are used when the target variable we want to predict is discrete or categorical.
+A common loss fn used is negative log likelihood loss.

 ### Generative and Discriminative Classifiers
 Classification algorithms are of two types - Generative and Discriminative.